The Dr Edward Bach Centre

 Things to see include:

 - Dr Bach’s consulting room, mother tinctures and hand-made furniture

-- A small museum featuring remedy-making and -bottling equipment and many items of memorabilia from our past
+- A small museum featuring remedy-making and bottling equipment and memorabilia from our past

 - The garden, including many remedy plants